 One would generally like to have one's site be able to handle responses from other sites.
 Toward this end, one wants to be able to receive webmentions and display comments on every post type you publish.
 The webmention plugin discussed above handles both the sending and receiving of webmentions, so that is already covered.
-To better display these received webmentions one wants to install and activate the following plugins:
+To better display these received webmentions one wants to install and activate the following plugin:

 - Semantic Linkbacks - makes indieweb comments look better on your site, recognizing them as being likes, replies, etc. and displaying appropriately.

 In addition to sending one's content to silos, ideally one would also like to accept comments, replies, likes, and other replies to these copies back on one's own site.
 This is known in the IndieWeb community as backfeed.